-The Corporation lacks an operating history and has not yet completed a definitive agreement as to the Guatemala Joint Venture, and Sollen Guatemala has not yet received any contractual orders for products.
+With respect to its joint venture interest in Sollen Guatemala, the Corporation has a limited operating history and has not yet received any contractual orders for products.
 There is no assurance that the Corporation's future operations will result in revenues or profits.
 If the Corporation cannot generate sufficient revenues to operate profitably, the Corporation may suspend or cease its operations.